ui-kreinhard/go-cups-control-files/README.md

 This tool is a go clone of the testipp tool.
 Because I was unable to compile cups staticly and I would like to be able later to use it in other go based applications I've rewritten it on a weekend in go :)

 # What it can (currently) do
-It can currently dump nearly all attributes of a control file in json.
-The attribute job-sheets is currently not implemented yet.
-I haven't figured out the enum format currently :)
+It can currently dump nearly all attributes of a control file in json as far as I know

 # How to use
 First, you have to clone and build it - no releases are currently provieded